trigaten/Learn_Prompting/docs/basic_applications/coding_assistance.md

 >ls -l
 ```

-ChatGPT should remember your changes (for a while, at least) and the final output ought to something like:
+Depending on the size of its context window, the bot should remember your changes (for a while, at least) and the final output ought to something like:

 ```text
 // highlight-start